 - on Windows

-- 1. Install Keystore Explorer.
+- 1. Install Keystore Explorer,

 - 2. Start Keystore Explorer, and open file [JRE_HOME]/lib/security/cacerts or [JDK_HOME]/jre/lib/security/cacerts with the password changeit.
 You may not have the right to modify this file.
-Edit rights if needed before opening it or open Keystore Explorer with admin rights.
+Edit rights if needed before opening it,

-- 3. Click on Tools , then Import Trusted Certificate .
+- 3. Click on Tools, then Import Trusted Certificate,

-- 4. Select your certificate.
+- 4. Select your certificate,

 - 5. Save the cacerts file.

 - on Linux/macOS

-- 1. Open a terminal.
+- 1. Open a terminal,

-- 2. Make sure the JDK's bin folder is in the PATH environment variable.
+- 2. Make sure the JDK's bin folder is in the PATH environment variable,

 - 3. Execute the following command: